 It is essential to get medical attention immediately if you think you have metal poisoning.
 You may need revision surgery for your hip replacement in many circumstances.

-How do I know if I have a Biomet hip replacement case?
+How do you know if you have a valid Biomet hip replacement case?

 If you have health problems because of your Biomet hip replacement surgery, you may be able to file a lawsuit.
 The only way to know for sure is to speak with a Biomet hip replacement lawsuit attorney.